 Ypsilanti Community Schools Boost Middle School Literacy Achievement by 25%

-Download this case study to learn how this bold approach affected students’ academic outcomes, social development, and leadership skills.
+Fill out the form to download this case study and learn how this bold approach affected students’ academic outcomes, social development, and leadership skills.

 When the newly formed Ypsilanti Community Schools (YCS), a K12 district, was concerned about persistently low achievement and an increasingly segregated racial and socioeconomic community, they turned to CCES.
 Rather than narrowing its curriculum and focusing on test preparation, the district chose to enhance its middle school curriculum by integrating diversity and racial equity its interdisciplinary humanities course (U.S. History and Language Arts).